russhughes/ili9342c_mpy/README.md

   foreground color defaults to `WHITE` and the background color defaults to `BLACK`.
 See the fonts directory for example fonts and the utils directory for a font conversion program.
 Currently has issues with characters > 127.

+- `ILI9342C.bitmap(bitmap, x , y)`

+  Draw bitmap using the specified x, y coordinates as the upper-left corner of the of the bitmap.
+See the imgtobitmap.py file in the utils folder for a python utility to create compatible bitmaps from image files using the Pillow Python Imaging Library.

 - `ILI9342C.width()`